Sean-D-Kennedy/JavaExercises/exercises/OOP.md

 - Add two private fields: `accountNumber` and `balance`.

 ### c.
 Implement Getter and Setter Methods:
-- Define public getter and setter methods for the `accountNumber` field.
+- Define `public` getter and setter methods for the `accountNumber` field.
-- Define a public getter method for the balance field.
+- Define a `public` getter method for the balance field.
+Once you know how to do this yourself; try it again, this time with the IDE helping you.

 ### d.
-Implement the deposit Method:
+Implement the _deposit_ Method:
-- Define a public method `deposit` that takes a `double` amount as a parameter and adds it to the balance.
+- Define a `public` method `deposit` that takes a `double` amount as a parameter and adds it to the balance.

 ### e.
-Implement the withdraw Method:
+Implement the _withdraw_ Method:
-- Define a public method `withdraw` that takes a `double` amount as a parameter.
+- Define a `public` method `withdraw` that takes a `double` amount as a parameter.
 - Check if the balance is sufficient to cover the withdrawal amount.
 - If sufficient, subtract the amount from the balance.
 - If not sufficient, print an “Insufficient funds” message.